What's New

 What’s New in Cumulus Linux 5.15

-Cumulus Linux 5.15.0 contains several new features and improvements, and provides bug fixes.
+Cumulus Linux 5.15.0 contains new platforms, new features and improvements, and provides bug fixes.

 Platforms